NHL Outdoors at Lake Tahoe: Media

 Both games were originally planned to be televised in the United States on NBC.
 Coverage of the Saturday game began as scheduled on NBC, but was then moved to NBCSN due to the delay.
 As a result of the Sunday game being moved to a 7:30 p.m.
 ET start time, it too was moved from NBC to NBCSN (with an evening game between the New Jersey Devils and Washington Capitals swapped into NBC's afternoon window as a replacement).
 Mike Tirico provided the play-by-play commentary with United States Hockey Hall of Fame member and analyst Eddie Olczyk and "Inside-the-Glass" reporter Brian Boucher.
 Rutledge Wood meanwhile, served as an on-site reporter in Lake Tahoe.
+These were the last outdoor games broadcast on NBC.

 Both games were originally scheduled to be simulcast on Sportsnet in Canada.
 Due to the conflict with the Calgary Flames–Edmonton Oilers Hockey Night in Canada broadcast, coverage of the delayed second and third periods of Saturday's game began on Sportsnet One before Sportsnet joined it in progress.
 The second game was also moved to Sportsnet One.